henrychen71/ATM-Project/README.md

 - Used `cin.clear()` and `cin.ignore()` to handle invalid user inputs
 - Prevented program from crashing on non-numeric input
 - Improved user experience with clear error messages
-- Enabled C++11 support to suppress compiler warnings
+- Enabled C++11 support to suppress compiler warnings for range-based loops

 ### Day 5
 - Refactored user login system to support multiple users